 This article contains product links for your convenience.
 They are affiliate links – click here for explanation.

 I would be remiss in discussing this topic without first making sure you have the right soft pencils to begin with.
 Nothing is worse than trying to do a job, but the item helping you to do it is inferior and affects the desired outcome.
 If you use a hard-leaded pencil of inferior quality, it simply won’t do the job.

-A softer lead, on the other hand, means the pigment will be able to flow into the “tooth” of the paper better; very important (more on paper later).
+On the other hand, a softer lead, means the pigment will be able to flow into the “tooth” of the paper more easily—very important (more on paper later).
 All the technique in the world won’t help you if you don’t have the softness required to accomplish blending.

 So here is my suggestion: stay away from dollar store variety or other cheaper brands because they simply fall way short of what you need in order to blend your artwork.

-I’m not knocking dollar stores, mind you (I love dollar stores!) or less expensive brands of colored pencils per se, but when you wish to achieve beautiful blends, it’s important to work with a pencil you can depend on.
+However, I’m not knocking dollar stores (I love dollar stores!), or less expensive brands of colored pencils per se, but when you wish to achieve beautiful blends, it’s important to work with a pencil you can depend on.

 Gotta Have the Right Paper

 Another essential is the right paper.
 I’m hoping that by now, you already know you cannot use just any old paper for colored pencil.
 It won’t hold up as you layer and will be limited in the amount of layering and blending you are able to do.

 Please do yourself a favor and look for a paper that’s at least 60 pounds with a little “tooth”.
 This is perfect for colored pencil as I have explained in my post, “Best Paper For Colored Pencil – It’s All In The Tooth” .